microsoft/workshop-aml-pytorch/labs/Lab 4 - Training in the cloud.md

 ml_client.jobs.stream(returned_job.name)
 ```

 If the job is completed you should see "Hello World" in the outputs from the job.
+If it does not appear in the output, follow the link displayed in the output.
+Go to the tab: "Outputs + Logs" open de folder "user_logs" and select the file: "std_log.txt".

 ## 4.2 Move the data to the cloud